Manaslu Circuit Trek

 • A professional local person who speaks good English and is a government-certified, first-aid, leadership, and rescue-trained person.

-• The Manaslu Circuit Trek has such a challenging landscape, many days of walking long distances, and reaches over 5000 meters, Nepal Trekking Experts recommend a porter.
+• The Mount Manaslu Trek has challenging landscape, where you will have to trek long distance for several days across rugged and uneven path which ultimately reach over 5000 meters in altiitude.
+Hence, Nepal Trekking Experts recommend a porter.
 Normally, a porter will be provided for two people, and he carries 20 kilos.
 A porter makes a big difference in terms of avoiding carrying the burden of kilos and enjoying the breathtaking scenery.

 • NTE does not recommend drinking directly from the tap for hygiene reasons.
-You can buy bottles of mineral water, boil water, use purification tablets, a steripen, or a life straw as you like.
+You can buy bottles of mineral water and boiled water along the route.
+If you are looking to save some money in water, then, you can drink from the local source but always cure it with purification tablets, a steripen, or a life straw as you like beforehand.

-• You should have Nepali rupees with you during the Manaslu Circuit Trek.
+• You should have Nepali rupees with you during the Manaslu Circle Trek.
 There are no ATMs or banks, and credit cards are not accepted.

 • Walking in high-altitude and rugged terrain for many days won’t be easy.
 But since it is not a mountain expedition and you are just walking on the trail, you can definitely trek the Manaslu Circuit.
 However, we recommend hiking, jogging, cardio, gym, etc. regularly before visiting Nepal for an enjoyable trek.

-• The Manaslu Circuit Trek requires a minimum of two people, a government-registered agency, and a guide.
+• Manaslu Trekking requires a minimum of two people, a government-registered trekking agency, and a guide.
 For more details visit our Nepal Trekking Permits and Fees Blog.

 • Trekkers cannot obtain the Manaslu Circuit Trekking Permits on their own.
-So, only updated trekking agencies like Nepal Trekking Experts can obtain them for you.
+So, only authorized trekking agencies like Nepal Trekking Experts can obtain them for you.

 • As per government rule, you cannot trek solo in the Manaslu region.
-Despite the two-person mandatory rule of government, trekkers can pay a ghost trekker permit and trek the Manaslu Circuit solo.
-On the other hand, we can get a shared permit with a group if and when available and trek solo too.
+Despite the two-person mandatory rule of government, trekkers can pay a ghost trekker permit and trek the Manaslu region solo.
+On the other hand, we can get a shared permit with a group if and when available.

 • Yes, you need a sleeping bag for the Manaslu Circuit Trek.
 Nepal Trekking Experts recommend -15°C extreme temperature sleeping bags to handle all the conditions it may come across during the trek.